li-clutter-org/loadimpact-server-metrics/readme.txt

 metricsmain.py - main module - depends on psutil

-metricservice.py - Windows service. depends on metricsmain.py
+metricservice.py - Windows service. depends on metricsmain.py and pywin32

 Install as service:
 python metricservice.py install
+(note: service needs to run as a defined user, not as System)

 uninstall:
 python metricservice.py remove